CodingTutorials/Python/Tutorials/If.md

 if apples ==
 ```

 If you want it equal to a integer, add a space and the integer.
+If you want it less than or equal to, add the appropriate signs.
 After that, put a colon.
 If you want to view the variable tutorial, click [here](https://github.com/codingtutorials/Python/blob/master/Tutorials/Variables.md)

 ```python
 if apples == 1: